 The Privacy, Data Protection and Cybersecurity Law Review: Japan

 In Japan, the Act on the Protection of Personal Information2 (APPI) primarily handles the protection of data privacy issues.
 The APPI was drastically amended in 2016 and has been in full force since 30 May 2017.
 Prior to the amendment, the APPI was applied solely to business operators that have used any personal information database containing details of more than 5,000 persons on any day in the past six months3 but this requirement was eliminated by the amendment.
 Under the amendment to the APPI in 2017, the Personal Information Protection Commission (PPC) was established as an independent agency whose duties include protecting the rights and interests of individuals while promoting proper and effective use of personal information.
 Since the amendment to the APPI in 2017, the legal framework has been drastically changed and the PPC has primary responsibility for personal information protection policy in Japan.
-Prior to the amendment, as of July 2015, 39 guidelines for 27 sectors regarding personal information protection were issued by government agencies, including the Ministry of Health, Labour and Welfare,4 the Japan Financial Services Agency,5 and the Ministry of Economy, Trade and Industry.6 Under the amendment to the APPI, however, the guidelines (the APPI Guidelines)7 that prescribe in detail the interpretations and practices of the APPI are principally provided by the PPC, with a limited number of special guidelines provided to specific sectors (such as medical and financial ones) by the PPC and the relevant ministries.8
+Prior to the amendment, as of July 2015, 39 guidelines for 27 sectors regarding personal information protection were issued by government agencies, including the Ministry of Health, Labour and Welfare,4 the Japan Financial Services Agency,5 and the Ministry of Economy, Trade and Industry.6 Under the amendment to the APPI, however, the guidelines (the APPI Guidelines)7 that prescribe in detail the interpretations and practices of the APPI are principally provided and updated by the PPC, with a limited number of special guidelines provided to specific sectors (such as medical and financial ones) by the PPC and the relevant ministries.8

 The year in review

-i Amendment to the APPI in 2017
+i Drastic change of the legal framework under the APPI in 2017

-Development of a third-party authority system12
+Development of a third-party authority system10